 About Background Checks for Pharmacy

 Most programs require a criminal background check as a condition of acceptance.
-Failure to disclose and provide accurate information about prior convictions may have serious consequences, such rescinding of acceptance offers, program dismissal, or other sanctions.
+Failure to disclose and provide accurate information about prior convictions may have serious consequences, such as rescinding of acceptance offers, program dismissal, or other sanctions.

 Background checks reflect all prior convictions, guilty pleas, city ordinance citations (such as public intoxication), illegal possession(s) including possession of alcohol under the legal age, payments of fines (including traffic violations), and in some cases, prior records thought to have been expunged.
 Note that in some states, common traffic violations may be considered misdemeanors.